 If they are not from New England, students may not understand the Down East accents easily.
 Our speech patterns are one marker of place, so students should listen for how voices contribute to this film and compare the narrator's voice with the voices of people telling their stories.

 Self-Invento ry Tell students that the film is about the hard work of logging in Maine during the 1930s.
 Ask them to write briefly what they expect to see and hear in a logging camp of that era.

 2. During Viewing

-Prompt students to write down the basic film information (filmmaker, date, etc.) and take notes as they watch the film.
-They should write words or terms that interest them or are unfamiliar (see Vocabulary).
-To organize observations they may take notes on notebook paper or use either or both worksheets: the Film Analysis Framework and Occupational Folklife Survey.
+Prompt students to write down the basic film information (title, etc.) and to take notes as they watch the film.
+To organize observations they may take notes on notebook paper or use any or all these worksheets: Folkstreams Film Analysis Framework, Occupational Folklife Worksheet, Sense of Place Worksheet.

 3. After Viewing